Athénée Royal Serge Creuz

-The Athénée Royal Serge Creuz (ARSC) is a French-language secondary school in Molenbeek-Saint-Jean, Brussels, Belgium.
+The Athénée Royal Serge Creuz (ARSC) is a French-language secondary school in the municipality of Molenbeek-Saint-Jean in Brussels, Belgium.
 It is supported by the French Community of Belgium.
 There are five locations: Fondamental Prospérité, Fondamental Sippelberg, Secondaire Prospérité, Secondaire Sippelberg, and Secondaire Ch. de Gand.

 As of 2014, Fabrice Vanbockestal was the headmaster.

 History

 In 2006, a group of students rescued a 29-year old teacher from a beating that occurred shortly after he left school.

 In 2013, the director of the implantation II basic section was dismissed.